 NCI tells us 8 out of every 10 people said that there are there supports in their community that their family can use that their family does not get from the I/DD agency.
 Does your family take part in any family-to-family networks?
 Family-to-family networks are groups like Parent to Parent and sibling groups, where people who have a family member with a disability share information.

-NCI tells us 2 out of every 10 people said that their family takes part in family-to-family networks.
+NCI tells us 2 out of every 10 people said that their family takes part in family-tofamily networks.

-What Did Family of People With Disabilities across NCI States Say?
+What Did Family of Children With Disabilities across NCI States Say?

-70% Their family member has friends other than paid support workers or family
+90% Their child has friends other than paid support workers or family

-20% If it's hard for family members to do things in the community, is it because of transportation
+10% If it's hard for their child to do things in the community, is it because of transportation

-20% If it's hard for their family member to do things in the community, is it because of the cost
+20% If it's hard for their child to do things in the community, is it because of the cost

-20% If it's hard for their family member to do things in the community, is it because of there are not enough support staff
+20% If it's hard for their child to do things in the community, is it because of there are not enough support staff

-10% If it's hard for their family member to do things in the community, is it because of stigma (other people acting badly or negatively toward your family member)
+30% If it's hard for their child to do things in the community, is it because of stigma (other people acting badly or negatively toward your family member)

-30% If it's hard for their family member to do things in the community, is it because of other things
+40% If it's hard for their child to do things in the community, is it because of other things

-80% There are supports in the community that their family can use that they do not get from the I/DD agency
+80% There are supports in the community that their family can use that they family do not get from the I/DD agency